Thanks to everyone that attended our February SBE Chapter 56 Meeting!

-You are invited to attend the next SBE local chapter 56 meeting on Tuesday, January 24th at 12:00 Noon at the KOED Studios, 535 N. Greenwood Ave, Tulsa, OK.
+You are invited to attend the next SBE Chapter 56 meeting on Tuesday, February 20th at 12:00 Noon at the KOED Studios, 535 N. Greenwood Ave, Tulsa, OK.
 Lunch will be provided!

 We hope to see you there!